Loloppe/BeatSaber_BeatmapScanner/README.md

 To do:
 - Port the plugin to ChroMapper as an overlay
+- Make color from config dynamic and rerun algorithm on trigger if necessary
-- Make an actual UI for this plugin
+- Make an actual good UI for this plugin
 - Better algorithm